 We use softened onions and a light homemade taco seasoning to keep the kids happy.
 The spices can easily be doubled for a more robust flavor.
 Lettuce, tomatoes and sour cream are easy toppings that add veggies to the meal.

 When meal prepping we love doubling this recipe.
-Leftover taco meat is perfect to serve over salads or with loaded baked potatoes.
+Leftover taco meat is perfect to serve over salads, French Onion Soup Rice, or with loaded baked potatoes.
 Freezing taco meat in individual portions saves time and makes busy family life easier!